A. J. Cann

-Aaron Cann (born October 23, 1991) is an American football guard who is a free agent.
-He played college football at South Carolina, and was selected in the third round of the 2015 NFL Draft by the Jacksonville Jaguars.
+Aaron Cann (born October 23, 1991) is an American professional football guard.
+He played college football for the South Carolina Gamecocks, and was selected in the third round of the 2015 NFL draft by the Jacksonville Jaguars.

-Early years
+Early life

 Cann attended Bamberg-Ehrhardt High School in Bamberg, South Carolina, where he played football and competed in track.
 He committed to play college football at the University of South Carolina in June 2009.

 Cann's mother died of throat cancer on October 7, 2007.

 College career

 Cann was redshirted as a freshman in 2010.
 In 2011, he became a starter at left guard.
 In 2013, he was named a permanent team captain.
 Cann had started 38 of 39 games entering his senior season.
 As a senior in 2014, he started all 13 games and was named an All-American.

 Cann was a four-year starter, starting in 51 games, the second-most in school history to T. J. Johnson who started 53 games.